Beardlow/kickstarter-analysis/README.md

 This required the breaking up of categories and subcategories, as well as reformatting of the dates given into readable dates.
 These reformatting techniques allowed us to filter and pivot the data in a way that some proper insights might be taken.
 Most of the challenges belonged to the reformatting stage.
-Understanding what a Unix time looks like and know ing that it should be converted in order to be readable is a potential challenge for this an other analyses.
+Understanding what a Unix time looks like and knowing that it should be converted in order to be readable is a potential challenge for this and other analyses.
 Another challenge could be understanding exact cutoff points for given filters like ">=" vs ">".
 Discussing this with the end user can provide guidance for determining the correct cutoffs to use.